-- d.
-The reconstruction or replacement which are totally or partially destroyed by fire, accident or natural disaster, provided it is reconstructed on its original site and the floor area and dimensions are not increased; and, - e.
+- c.
+A change to the façade where it does not address a public street or highway; - d.
+The reconstruction or replacement which are totally or partially destroyed by fire, accident, or natural disaster, provided it is reconstructed on its original site and the floor area and dimensions are not increased; and, - e.
 The erection of a new accessory building or structure.

-These restrictions do not apply to scope of work previously approved through Building Permits for the alterations, erection, demolition or removal of six properties within the initial study area.
-These properties include: 56 Melville Street, 136 Melville Street, 138 Melville Street, 172 Melville Street, 183 Melville Street and 188 Melville Street.
+These restrictions did not apply to scope of work previously approved through Building Permits for the alterations, erection, demolition, or removal of six properties within the initial study area which included: 56 Melville Street, 136 Melville Street, 138 Melville Street, 172 Melville Street, 183 Melville Street, and 188 Melville Street.